 EV.
 THOS.
 ROBT.
-CLARKE, Ottera ville, Ontario, was born December 1st, 1848, in Oueen's County, Ireland.
-He is the eldest of ten children and emigrated with his parents to Canada in 1855.
-His father and family settled in the township of Garafraxa, Wellington County, Ont.
+CLARKE, Otterville, Ontario, was born December 1st, 1848, in Queen's County, Ireland.
+R Ev.
+1105.
+ROBT.
+CLARRE, Outervine, Onario, mas come for a start of the start of t in the township of Garafraxa, Wellington County, Ont.
 In about ten years they moved to the township of Peel, the present family home.
 He worked on the farm till he was twenty-two years of age, when the often expressed desire to get a better education was revived.
 Being advised by Mr. Chas.
-Laugford, of Arthur, he entered upon a course of study.
+Langford, of Arthur, he entered upon a course of study.
 He received his education at Arthur village and Alma village public schools, and Fergus High School and Georgetown Academy.
 He is a self-made man, having had to work and study, hiring with farmers during vacation to provide money to go to school.
 Securing a teacher's certificate, he taught school one year, when in June, 1875, he entered the ministry of the Methodist Church on probation.
 He spent a few months under the chairman on the Mount Forest circuit, and the four years of his probation at Holstein, Lucknow and Brigden two years.
 At the Conference held in London, Ont., June, 1879, he was ordained, and returned to the Brigden circuit for a third year.
 During this year, on October 9th, he was married to Miss Annie M. S. Shields.
-Since his ordination he has filled with great acceptability the following circuits: Brigden one year, Oil

-Springs three years, Plattsville three years, Innerkip three years, Bookton one year, and the united circuits of Bookton and Otterville, his present field of labor, one year.
+Since his ordination he has filled with great acceptability the following circuits: Brigden one year.
+Oil Springs three years, Plattsville three years, Innerkip three years, Bookton one year, and the united circuits of Bookton and Otterville, his present field of labor, one year.
 During his ministration new churches were built at Brigden, Oil City, Inwood, Haysville and Innerkip.
 His congregations increased, and the various departments of church work were also much in advance of what they had been previously.
 At the Conference held at Ingersoll he was elected a member of the Stationing Committee.
 He is highly esteemed by his brethren in the church, and as a pastor is greatly beloved.